marciorasf/docker-fundamentals/README.md

 #### Execute command on running container

-You can execute commands inside containers:
+You can execute commands inside containers with:

 ```bash
 docker exec <container_name|container_id> <command>